-As part of AY 2016-17 [CAPS] Course Assessment reporting, instructors who indicated they had taught their [CAPS] course before were asked to report if they had made any changes to their course in fall 2016 and spring 2017 based on assessments from previous semesters.
-Additionally, instructors teaching their [CAPS] course for the first time were asked if they planned to make any changes in future semesters based on assessments from this semester.
-Overall, 62% of instructors indicated that they had made or planned to make a change to their course based on assessment.
+As part of AY 2017-18 [CAPS] Course Assessment reporting, instructors who indicated they had taught their [CAPS] course before were asked to report if they had made any changes to their courses based on assessments from previous semesters.
+Additionally, instructors indicating that they would be teaching their [CAPS] course again in the future were asked if they planned to make any changes based on assessments from this semester.
+Overall, 68% of instructors indicated that they had made or planned to make a change to their course based on assessment.

 Most commonly the changes were to assignments or instructional approach.
 Below are some examples: